 A leading innovator in hair transplant surgery, Dr. Cole offers superior results.
 Flawless appearing hair transplants from Forhair are due to Dr. Cole's unique methods and techniques, yes, as well his emphasis on artistic expertise and specialty instruments.
 However, they are also due to his emphasis on properly informing the patient about post-procedure recovery.
 You read right: your hair transplant's success also depends on *you.*

 This blog post is going to outline the recovery process in-depth, answer common questions, and explain why Forhair's transplants yield thicker hair in less time.
 Our hope is that readers conclude what we already know: all the science and surgical expertise in the world can mean little if patients refuse to remain aware and accountable to themselves after the procedure.
 Not to sound too harsh, though.
-Dr. Cole particularly goes out of his way to both explain the recovery process as well shorten its duration.
+Dr. Cole particularly goes out of his way to both explain the recovery process as well as shorten its duration.
 Keep reading to find out more!

 Before Going Further: Keep Your Hair Retention Regimen Unless Instructed Otherwise!!

 Hair transplants remain the only way to dramatically thicken balding or thinning spots.
 Dr. Cole and other hair restoration specialists are conducting numerous studies to find alternative ways to encourage similar thickness.
-Sonicated platelet rich plasma, what we call Cytokine Rich Plasma, and ACell are proving themselves indispensable but, still, do not achieve what FUE offers.
+Sonicated platelet-rich plasma, what we call Cytokine Rich Plasma, and ACell are proving themselves indispensable but, still, do not achieve what FUE offers.
 Stem cell suspensions are also showing great promise; further research may even lead to the first solution that can generate follicles where there was none before.
 This post will cover such advancements in-depth in a different section, as they do effect recovery times.
-In fact, Dr. Cole finds that 80% of follicle transplants start growing permanent hair within three months and that 99% of follicle transplants initiate within four and half months.
+In fact, Dr. Cole finds that 80% of follicle transplants start growing permanent hair within three months and that 99% of follicle transplants initiate within four and a half months.
 This is less than half the time of regular FUE recovery phases.

 Those promising treatments aside, Dr. Cole still recommends Propecia (finasteride) to most patients.
-There is good reason for this recommendation too.
-Hair transplants effectively place mature hair follicles from donor spots into thinning or balding spots.
+There is a good reason for this recommendation too.
+FUE Hair transplants effectively place mature hair follicles from donor spots into thinning or balding spots.
 However, that does not mean hair transplants stop future balding.
 Instead, they are a cosmetic remedy to correct balding or thinning that has already happened.
 Propecia helps prevent the further advancement of pattern baldness, stopping any awkwardness where patients have a full hairline but are losing hair at the back or top of their head.
 Those that find Propecia ineffective are in luck, however, as CRP + ACell and stem cell suspensions are a viable alternative that can also help stunt future thinning or balding.

-The First Two Weeks after Your Hair Transplant Procedure
+The First Two Weeks After Your Hair Transplant Procedure

 Patients, for the most part, can go about their usual business the day after a procedure.
 That mentioned, there are some things patients must avoid to encourage recovery and prevent grafts from dislodging in the first week.
 Scarring is also possible without proper care.
 Here is a list of things and activities to avoid: